Choosing a Stage for Local Files¶

 Each user has a Snowflake stage allocated to them by default for storing files.
 This stage is a convenient option if your files will only be accessed by a single user, but need to be copied into multiple tables.

-A user’s stage does not support setting file format options.
+- User stages do not support setting file format options.
 Instead, you must specify file format and copy options as part of the COPY INTO <table> command.

 This option is not appropriate if: